Water & Strategic Programs Manager

 NRM Facilitator - Break O'Day (In partnership with Break O'Day Council)

-Polly is the main point of contact for NRM matters in the Break O’Day municipality, employed under a partnership agreement between the Break O’Day Council and NRM North.
-Key functions include strategic assistance with funding proposals, partnership development and NRM communications.
+Polly is the main point of contact for NRM matters in the Break O’Day municipality, employed under a partnership between the Break O’Day Council and NRM North.
+Polly provides council with natural resource management capacity for its projects and issues in the community and to deliver funding and NRM knowledge, skills and appreciation through NRM North.